Gurucaara/Netlix-clone/README.md

 - Enjoy a seamless experience across all devices, from desktop to mobile.

+## Implementation Details

+This project covers various aspects of React development and integration with external services:

+- **Form Handling:** Implemented login and sign up forms with form validation and error handling.
+- **State Management:** Utilized Redux for managing user authentication state and movie data.
+- **API Integration:** Integrated TMDB API to fetch now playing movies and movie trailers.
+- **OpenAI Integration:** Leveraged OpenAI API for GPT-powered movie search functionality.
+- **Responsive Design:** Ensured the application is responsive across different screen sizes.
+- **Deployment:** Deployed the application to production for public access.

 ## Technologies Used

 NetflixGPT is built using cutting-edge technologies, including: